Trying to Get Pregnant Again After a Miscarriage: What to Ask Your Doctor

 This is a great question to ask as this can help you prepare for any body changes to expect after a loss.
 It is common for your body to take some time to heal and recover so knowing what to expect can help you mentally prepare for any necessary appointments or set-backs.

-Here is a list of a few additional questions you can ask a doctor specifically about your body and the healing process.
+Here are a few additional questions you can ask a doctor specifically about your body and the healing process.

 - How long am I expected to bleed for?